top

 A young black woman marching and speaking into a megaphone

 The proposed charter amendments hurt basic democratic processes in New York City, and blatantly disregard the safety and rights of Black, Latinx, immigrant and all New Yorkers.
-Mayor Adams is trying to sneak legislation past voters to give himself, the NYPD and the Department of Corrections even more power than they already have and undercut the ability of the City Council to have oversight of them, which is bad for democracy and bad for New Yorkers.
+Mayor Adams is trying to sneak legislation past voters to give him and his interests (like the NYPD and the Department of Corrections) even more power than they already have and undercut the ability of the City Council to have oversight of them, which is bad for democracy and bad for New Yorkers.

 Transparency, oversight and checks and balances are essential for a functional city government.
 We must preserve these and ensure that elected officials operate with integrity and with respect for the rule of law.
 Attempted power grabs like this risk weakening local democracy at a time where we need to increase democracy and democratic participation at all levels of local, state and federal government.